klxrb/ruby-tuesdays-slides/03-3rd-September-2013/rtanque/README.md

 Date & Location
 ---------------
-2nd July 2013 @ Mindvalley HOA
+3rd September 2013 @ Mindvalley HOA

 How to run this
 ---------------